iankakaruzia/tweeter-api/README.md

 # Tweeter API

-A Twitter-like API for studies
+A Twitter-like API for studies <br>
 The premise of the API is a challenge from the [devChallenges site](https://devchallenges.io/challenges/rleoQc34THclWx1cFFKH)

 ## Badges